Skip to content

 NPM VersionNPM Downloads

-The likec4 CLI is a tool for various operations and automation, such as:
+The likec4 CLI is a tool for various operations and automation tasks, such as:

 • Start development server to preview diagrams (with hot-reload)